Personal Injury Attorneys Representing Dog Bite Victims

 Contact Our Dog Bite Lawyers Today

-If you have suffered a serious personal injury or the death of a loved one because of an attack by a dog, contact the dog bite lawyers of The Accident & Disability Attorneys of Monge & Associates today.
+If you have suffered a serious personal injury or the death of a loved one because of an attack by a dog, contact the dog bite lawyer Scott Monge, The Georgia Hammer of Monge & Associates today.
 We can evaluate your legal options.
 We aggressively protect the rights of the injured.

 Call us today or use our online form.
 You can schedule a free consultation.

-Remember, if we don’t win, you don’t pay.
+Remember, if we don’t win, you don’t pay, and We Come to You.